New England Honey | Homegrown

 Since late 2006, bees all across the country have been disappearing at an alarming rate.
 The phenomenon is known as “colony collapse disorder,” but no one understands quite why it’s happening (although a bee virus and overuse of chemical insecticides are just two of several possible culprits).
 Experts do agree that busy little bees — who work hard pollinating garden plants, wild vegetation, and trees — are essential to the growth of many crops.
 When regional bee populations dwindle, local farming suffers.
 For more information, contact your state university system’s extension service or state department of agriculture.

-Local Honey Producers
+New England Honey Producers

 To find some of the best of your local honey bunch, check out your favorite market or farm stand, or visit any of the establishments listed below:

 Common Sense Wholesome Food Market

 53 Main St., Plymouth, MA